Geometry of Gaussian free field sign clusters and random interlacements: Preliminaries and examples

+\begin{Rk} \leavevmode \begin{enumerate}[1)] \item To the best of our knowledge, the explicit value of the constant $\beta$ for the $d$-dimensional Sierpinski carpet $G_3$, $d\geq 3$, is not known.
+However, Remark~5.4 2.\ in \cite{MR1701339} with the choices $l_F=a=3$, $b=1$ and $m_F=3^d-1$, provides lower and upper bounds for the so-called resistance scale factor $\rho_F.$ These bounds can be plugged into (5.3) of \cite{MR1701339} to obtain bounds on the constant $d_w$ appearing therein, which is in fact equal to $\beta$ in view of Theorem~5.3 in \cite{MR1802425}, and supply us with

-\begin{Rk} The conclusions of Theorems \ref{T:mainresultGFF} and \ref{T:mainresultRI} do not only hold for $G_2$ in \eqref{intro:Gex1}, but also for any product graphs $G_1\times G_2$ under the same hypotheses as in Proposition \nolinebreak\ref{P:product}.
+and in particular $\nu\in{(d-3,d-2)}$ for all $d\geq3$. \item The conclusions of Theorems \ref{T:mainresultGFF} and \ref{T:mainresultRI} do not only hold for $G_2$ in \eqref{intro:Gex1}, but also for any product graph $G_1\times G_2$ under the same hypotheses as in Proposition \nolinebreak\ref{P:product}.
 Further interesting examples can be generated involving graphs $G$ endowed with a distance $d\neq d_G$ which is not of the form of a product of graph distances as in \eqref{prod11}.
 For instance, in Corollary 4.12 of \cite{MR2112125}, estimates similar to (UHK$(\alpha',\alpha'+1)$) and (LHK$(\alpha',\alpha'+1,\zeta)$) for some $\alpha'>1$ and $\zeta\in{[1,\alpha'+1)}$ are proved for different recurrent fractal graphs $G'$ when the distance $d'$ on $G'$ is the effective resistance as defined in (2.4) of \cite{MR2112125}.
-By Lemma 3.2 in \cite{MR2112125}, $(V_{\alpha'})$ hold on $G'$ endowed with the distance $d',$ and thus one can then prove similarly as in the proof of Proposition \ref{P:product} that $G=G'\times\Z$ (or some other product with an infinite graph satisfying \eqref{UE} and \eqref{NLHK}) satisfy \eqref{Ahlfors} and \eqref{Green} with $\alpha=\frac{3\alpha'+1}{2}$ and $\beta=\alpha'+1$ for the distance
+By Lemma 3.2 in \cite{MR2112125}, $(V_{\alpha'})$ holds on $G'$ endowed with the distance $d',$ and thus one can then prove similarly as in the proof of Proposition \ref{P:product} that $G=G'\times\Z$ (or some other product with an infinite graph satisfying \eqref{UE} and \eqref{NLHK}) satisfy \eqref{Ahlfors} and \eqref{Green} with $\alpha=\frac{3\alpha'+1}{2}$ and $\beta=\alpha'+1$ for the distance

 Moreover, \eqref{weakSecIso} is also verified on $G$ by Proposition \ref{generalstarconnected}, and thus the conclusions of Theorems \ref{T:mainresultGFF} and \ref{T:mainresultRI} hold for $G.$ It should be noted that $d'$ is not always equivalent to the graph distance on $G',$ see for instance the graph $G'$ considered in Corollary 4.16 of \cite{MR2112125}.
-This graph is also another example of a graph where \eqref{distancezeta} hold for some $\zeta>1$ but not $\zeta=1,$ and where the estimates \eqref{UE} and \eqref{LHK'} are optimal at this level of generality. $\square$ \end{Rk}
+This graph is also another example of a graph where \eqref{distancezeta} hold for some $\zeta>1$ but not $\zeta=1,$ and where the estimates \eqref{UE} and \eqref{LHK'} are optimal at this level of generality.